Kubernetes Installation#

 Choose Calico as the network plugin

 16. Choose no for install Kyverno Policy Engine? and then select Ok.
-Kyverno can be enabled at a later stage.
+You can enable Kyverno at a later stage.

 Choose no for install Kyverno Policy Engine

-17. Choose the operators to be installed and then select Ok.
+17. Choose the operators listed below to be installed and then select Ok.

 • Grafana Promtail, Grafana Loki, Ingress NGINX Controller